JabRef/jabref/README.md

 - Easily retrieve and link full-text articles
 - Fetch complete bibliographic information based on ISBN, DOI, PubMed-ID and arXiv-ID
 - Extract metadata from PDFs
-- Import new references directly from the browser with one click using the [official browser extension](https://github.com/JabRef/JabRef-Browser-Extension) for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/jabref/?src=external-github),  [Chrome](https://chrome.google.com/webstore/detail/jabref-browser-extension/bifehkofibaamoeaopjglfkddgkijdlh), [Edge](https://microsoftedge.microsoft.com/addons/detail/pgkajmkfgbehiomipedjhoddkejohfna) and [Vivaldi](https://chrome.google.com/webstore/detail/jabref-browser-extension/bifehkofibaamoeaopjglfkddgkijdlh)
+- Import new references directly from the browser with one click using the [official browser extension](https://github.com/JabRef/JabRef-Browser-Extension) for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/jabref/?src=external-github),  [Chrome](https://chrome.google.com/webstore/detail/jabref-browser-extension/bifehkofibaamoeaopjglfkddgkijdlh), [Edge](https://microsoftedge.microsoft.com/addons/detail/pgkajmkfgbehiomipedjhoddkejohfna), and [Vivaldi](https://chrome.google.com/webstore/detail/jabref-browser-extension/bifehkofibaamoeaopjglfkddgkijdlh)

 ### Organize

-- Group your research into hierarchical collections and organize research items based on keywords/tags, search terms or your manual assignments
+- Group your research into hierarchical collections and organize research items based on keywords/tags, search terms, or your manual assignments
 - Advanced search and filter features
-- Complete and fix bibliographic data by comparing with curated online catalogs such as Google Scholar, Springer or MathSciNet
+- Complete and fix bibliographic data by comparing with curated online catalogs such as Google Scholar, Springer, or MathSciNet
 - Customizable citation key generator
 - Customize and add new metadata fields or reference types
 - Find and merge duplicates